GruffCassquatch/ChooseStartingGear/README.md

 	* **General questions and feedback:** post in my channel #cass
 	* **Troubleshooting:**
 		* While in pre-release, post in my channel #cass
-		* For mods not in pre-release, you can post in #troubleshooting or create an issue here on GitHub if you're not on Discord
+		* For mods not in pre-release, you can post in my channel #cass or in #troubleshooting
+		* Or create an issue here on GitHub if you're not on Discord